xieyao14/graph-kernel/README.md

 This repository contains the implementation of the Spatio-Temporal Point Process model with deep graph kernels.
 The code implements a deep learning framework for modeling event dynamics on graph structures using various graph kernel bases (ChebNet, L3Net, GAT) and temporal point processes.

+Code developed by Zheng Dong and Matthew Repasky.

 ## Directory Structure

 Ensure your directory is organized as follows before running the code: